-Joining a professional association or organization related to your student’s chosen career may seem something that should be considered during your student’s senior year or as he is about to begin his professional career.
+It feels as though joining a professional association or organization related to your student’s chosen career may seem something that should be considered during your student’s senior year or as they are about to begin their professional career.
 However, there are many benefits of joining professional associations early.
 Although both you and your student may initially feel that adding the cost of membership to the already expensive college years may not be worth it, consider some of the following reasons why membership may be a good idea.
-Then, talk to your student about his goals, interests, and opportunities.
+Then, talk to your student about their goals, interests, and opportunities.

 Benefits of joining a professional association

-- If your student is not yet 100% sure what she wants to do, joining a professional association in a possible field will give her the opportunity to explore the realities of a career in that area.
-Your student will have the chance to read journals and follow trends, to attend conferences, to meet other students with similar interests, and to evaluate whether this field excites her interests.
+- If your student is not yet 100% sure what they want to do, joining a professional association in a possible field will give them the opportunity to explore the realities of a career in that area.
+Your student will have the chance to read journals and follow trends, to attend conferences, to meet other students with similar interests, and to evaluate whether this field excites their interests.
 This is an important reason why joining an organization as early as freshman year may be important.

 - Many associations offer seminars or webinars on important topics.
 Your student will have the opportunity to hear leaders in the field and learn about new developments.